-Learn how to use MadCap Flare 12 to author technical documentation—help systems, software manuals, knowledge bases, and more—in various print and online formats, including HTML5 and PDF.
+Learn how to use MadCap Flare 12 to author technical documentation—help systems, software manuals, and knowledge bases—in various print and online formats, including HTML5 and PDF.

 - [Voiceover] Hello, my name is Neil Perlin.
 Information has been moving online for years.
 This process, specifically using a tool called Flare, is the subject of this course.
 Flare lets us create information in text and graphing form in small chunks called topics.
 But if users can't find the information they need, the best topics are useless.
 So Flare lets us add navigation that helps our users find information in those topics quickly and easily.
 Flare also lets us control the formatting of that content to make it attractive and usable.